 Using this barcode type offers you a range of striking advantages.
 Compared to other common barcode types, like the popular QR-code, a PDF417 code can store around three times as much information.
 Therefore, it can display even rather complex data without difficulty.
-Due to its adjustable length and width, it can appear on any type of product or document, independent from its size.
+Due to its adjustable length and width, it can appear on any type of product or document, independent of its size.

 Another significant benefit of this barcode type is the fact that any conventional reading device can be used to extract information from it.
 Besides standard optical readers, a much more modern approach is to use the photo cameras of smartphones.
 One example of this would be implementing a PDF417 SDK scanner to your mobile apps in order to enable scanning on mobile devices.

-Barcodes tend to get damaged sometimes since they are usually added to products that either travel a long distance, like parcels, for example, or are just printed on paper and carried around all day as concert tickets or boarding passes.
+Barcodes tend to get sometimes damaged since they are usually added to products that either travel a long distance, like parcels, for example, or are just printed on paper and carried around all day as concert tickets or boarding passes.
 Fortunately, PDF417 codes are highly redundant and can be read flawlessly, as long as less than 50% of the barcode is damaged.

 At times of fast technological development, one should face the fact that hardware scanners and computers are not up-to-date anymore and way more cost-intensive than other options.

-Implementing a Barcode Scanner SDK into a mobile iOS or Android application is the most efficient and cost-reducing solution for scanning various types of barcodes, including PDF417.
+Implementing a Barcode Scanner into a mobile iOS or Android application is the most efficient and cost-reducing solution for scanning various types of barcodes, including PDF417.
 Smartphones are today's society's multi-tool and therefore offer a high camera quality at a low price already.

 Using mobile devices with an implemented scanning functionality and the ability to send it to your server makes additional hardware in the form of a computer redundant since all information is processed on the device, making it the most convenient option possible.